tyler-griggs/tyler-griggs.github.io/_blogs/melange.md

 ---
-title: "Cutting LLM Deployments Costs with a Mélange of GPUs"
+title: "Cutting LLM Deployment Costs with a Mélange of GPUs"
 collection: blogs
 permalink: /blogs/melange
 date: 2014-06-21
 ---

-### Overview

-* add 2-3 lines of what blog is about, and surprising result
+*For more details, see the [paper on Arxiv](https://arxiv.org/abs/2404.14527).*

 ### The High Cost of LLM Deployment